nilsfriess/PRQI-Examples/README.md

 $ mkdir figures
 $ python main.py
 ```
 This generates the figures in a subdirectory `figures`.
 Note that the generated figures differ slightly from those in the paper.
-The published figures were post-processed to increase readability when printed in grayscale.
+The published figures were post-processed to increase readability when printed in greyscale.

 ## Instructions for Example 2
 This example only requires MATLAB.
 It was tested in MATLAB R2023b.
 To generate the results just run the script `generate_results.m` in MATLAB.